antitree/krew-net-forward/README.md

 laptop and now can just point it another service in the cluster without having to tool up a Pod or deploy a custom image.

+## Release workflow

+Releases are created from git tags.
+Once a tag that starts with `v` is pushed, GitHub Actions builds a tarball that contains the plugin script and attaches it to the GitHub release.
+The version of the release is taken from the tag name.

+To produce a new release:

+1. Update the repository as needed and commit the changes.
+2. Create a new tag following the `v<major>.<minor>.<patch>` pattern, e.g.
+   `git tag v1.2.3`.
+3. Push the tag to GitHub: `git push origin v1.2.3`.

+The workflow packages `net-forward` into `net-forward_<version>.tar.gz` and publishes it with the release.
+This artifact can be referenced from the krew-index repository.